nixtrace/rcom/README.md

 ## Tasks.

-A service might need to push expensive tasks into a queue and forget about them.
+A service might need to push consuming tasks into a queue and forget about them.
 Tasks will be processed by consumers listening to the queue.

 - Publisher.